pallets-eco/flask-security/docs/features.rst

 The handshake (sometimes just the first time when the user is being asked to accept your application) fails due to the session cookie not getting sent as part of the redirect.

-A very simple example of configuring social auth with Flask-Security is available in the `examples` directory.
+A very simple example of configuring social login with Flask-Security is available in the `examples` directory.

 .. _Click: https://palletsprojects.com/p/click/